First 5 Minutes with Capcat

 What You'll Learn

-• Install and verify Capcat
+• Install Capcat on your OS

 • Run your first article fetch